+- 1. CAW-Compressed-air worker

+- 2. CFR-Code of Federal Regulations

+- 3. DCI-Decompression Illness

 - 4. DMT-Diver Medical Technician

-- 5. TBM-Tunnel Boring Machine
+- 5. TBM-Earth Pressure Balanced Tunnel Boring Machine

 - 6. HOM-Hyperbaric Operations Manual

 - 7. JHA-Job hazard analysis

 - 8. OSHA-Occupational Safety and Health Administration

-- 9. OTPCA-Office of Technical Programs and Coordination Activities
+- 9. OTPCA-Office of Technical Programs and

+Coordination Activities

-D. Definitions
+C. Definitions

-The following definitions would apply to this proposed permanent variance.
-These definitions would supplement the definitions in McNally's project-specific HOM.
+The following definitions apply to this permanent variance, SUNDTJV's project-specific HOM, and all work carried out under the conditions of this permanent variance.

-- 1. Affected employee or worker-an employee or worker who is affected by the conditions of this proposed permanent variance, or any one of his or her authorized representatives.
+1. Affected employee or worker-an employee or worker who is affected by the conditions of this permanent variance, or any one of his or her authorized representatives.
 The term "employee" has the meaning defined and used under the Occupational Safety and Health Act of 1970 (29 U.S.C.
-651 et seq.). - 2.
-Atmospheric pressure-the pressure of air at sea level, generally 14.7 pounds per square inch absolute (p.s.i.a)., 1 atmosphere absolute, or 0 p.s.i.g. - 3.
-Compressed-air worker-an individual who is specially trained and medically qualified to perform work in a pressurized environment while breathing air at pressures not exceeding 50 p.s.i.g. - 4.
-Competent person-an individual who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.
-13 - 5.
-Decompression illness-an illness (also called decompression sickness or "the bends") caused by gas bubbles appearing in body compartments due to a reduction in ambient pressure.
-Examples of symptoms of decompression illness include, but are not limited to: joint pain (also known as the "bends" for agonizing pain or the "niggles" for slight pain); areas of bone destruction (termed dysbaric osteonecrosis); skin disorders (such as cutis marmorata, which causes a pink marbling of the skin); spinal cord and brain disorders (such as stroke, paralysis, paresthesia, and bladder dysfunction); cardiopulmonary disorders, such as shortness of breath; and arterial gas embolism (gas bubbles in the arteries that block blood flow).14
+651 et seq.).

+2. Atmospheric pressure-the pressure of air at sea level, generally 14.7 pounds per square inch absolute (p.s.i.a.), 1 atmosphere absolute, or 0 p.s.i.g.

+3. Compressed-air worker-an individual who is specially trained and medically qualified to perform work in a pressurized environment while breathing air at pressures not exceeding 58 p.s.i.g.

+4. Competent person-an individual who is capable of identifying existing and predictable hazards in the surroundings or working conditions that are unsanitary, hazardous, or dangerous to employees, and who has authorization to take prompt corrective measures to eliminate them.

+5. Decompression illness-an illness (also called decompression sickness or "the bends") caused by gas bubbles appearing in body compartments due to a reduction in ambient pressure.
+Examples of symptoms of decompression illness include, but are not limited to: joint pain (also known as the "bends" for agonizing pain or the "niggles" for slight pain); areas of bone destruction (termed dysbaric osteonecrosis); skin disorders (such as cutis marmorata, which causes a pink marbling of the skin); spinal cord and brain disorders (such as stroke, paralysis, paresthesia, and bladder dysfunction); cardiopulmonary disorders, such as shortness of breath; and arterial gas embolism (gas bubbles in the arteries that block blood flow).